Promises and Pitfalls of Threshold-based Auto-labeling: Conclusion and Future Work

-In this work, we analyzed threshold-based auto-labeling systems and derived sample complexity bounds on the amount of human-labeled validation data required for guaranteeing the quality of machine-labeled data.
+In this work, we analyzed threshold-based auto-labeling systems and derived sample complexity bounds on the amount of human-labeled validation data required to guarantee the quality of machine-labeled data.
 Our study shows that these methods can accurately label a reasonable size of data using seemingly bad models when good confidence functions are available.
-Our analysis points to the hidden downside of these systems in terms of a large amount of validation data usage and calls for more sample efficient methods including active testing.
-Our experiments suggest that well calibrated confidence scores are essential for the success of auto-labeling.
-It demands further study on the confidence functions.
+Our analysis points to the hidden downside of these systems in terms of a large amount of validation data usage and calls for more sample-efficient methods including active testing.